Last Updated: May 22, 2026

 Liveness Probes

-A liveness probe checks whether an application is running – or "live," in other words.
-If a liveness probe fails, it means an application is not operational at all.
+A liveness probe checks whether the target container is running – or “live,” in other words.
+If the app is unhealthy, Kubernetes can detect it and help with restarting failed containers.

 Liveness probes are useful because they can detect instances where an application is constantly restarting, in which case it would not always be running.
 This typically happens due to buggy code or misconfigured containers that cause an application to crash repeatedly.